uri-ustrell/holidays-calendar-nextjs/README.md

 5.
 Proxy reverse.
 My browser was giving me some problems with CORS policy when fetching from https://date.nager.at/ API.
 So rather than mapping responses with browser plugins I prefered to make it easy from every client.
 This means I added a custom server with a proxy for DEVELOMPENT MODE.

+Now it's probably breaking the calls from production build.
+As long as this is a technical test, I think it's not an inconvenient.

 6.
 Tests are incomplete, I know, I admit, I appologise.
 They are testimonial to show the way I do it.
 Theres an important lack of tests of view components.
 Again if you want to check how do I do it with Enzyme and React-testing-library, just check the above linked repositories.